digitranslab/jumpstart/docs/versioned_docs/version-2.0.0/user-authentication/sso/google.md

   </div>

 - You'll be led to an app registration page where you can set OAuth scopes.
 Select 'Add or remove scopes' and add the scopes userinfo.email and userinfo.profile as shown in the image.
-This will allow ToolJet to store the email and name of the user who is signing in
+This will allow JumpStart to store the email and name of the user who is signing in
   <div style={{textAlign: 'center'}}>